Skip to main content

 3. Incidents API

-The Incidents API enables LinearB to calculate Change Failure Rate (CFR) and Mean Time to Recovery (MTTR) using incidents you report from PagerDuty, OpsGenie, ServiceNow, or your internal systems.
+The Incidents API enables LinearB to calculate Change Failure Rate (CFR) and Mean Time to Recovery (MTTR) using incidents reported from PagerDuty, Opsgenie, ServiceNow, or internal systems.

 Why use it

-• Track CFR/MTTR from your real production incidents
+• Track CFR and MTTR using production incidents

 • Link incidents directly to deployments